tharidlynn/nyc-bike-realtime/README.md

 # NYC-BIKE Real Time
-This project was an attempt to rewrite [Tracking NYC Citi Bike real time utilization using Kafka Streams](https://towardsdatascience.com/tracking-nyc-citi-bike-real-time-utilization-using-kafka-streams-1c0ea9e24e79) in Scala used for educational purposes only.
+This project is heavily inspired by [Tracking NYC Citi Bike real time utilization using Kafka Streams](https://towardsdatascience.com/tracking-nyc-citi-bike-real-time-utilization-using-kafka-streams-1c0ea9e24e79).

 The original post has only 2 metrics: "Low availability" and "Turn over ratio".
 So I decide to add another metric called "Closed station" that filters the closed station and display to the consumers.